-Gift A 'gift' will be defined in the Act from time to time.
-At the date of adoption of this policy, 'gift' is defined in section 3 of the Act as 'any disposition of property otherwise than by will made by a person to another person without consideration in money or money's worth or with inadequate consideration including - (a) the provision of a service (other than volunteer labour); and (b) the payment of an amount in respect of a guarantee; and (c) the making of a payment or contribution at a fundraising function.
 Gift of Appreciation Refers to a gift that is presented to an individual to express thanks and a feeling of goodwill on behalf of the giver where there is no expectation of repayment.
 These gifts are generally a one-off occurrence.
 Hospitality Hospitality is the friendly reception and entertainment of guests.
 Hospitality may range from light refreshments at a meeting to expensive restaurant meals and sponsored travel and accommodation.
-Monetary Gift Defined as cash, or a cash equivalent including cheques, gift vouchers, money orders, travellers' cheques, direct deposits, lottery tickets and 'scratchies.'
-Register A summary of gifts, benefits and hospitality received which will contain the following information: Recipient details Provider's detailsDate received Description Estimated value of gift, benefit or hospitality Whether the gift was retained or returned Token Gift Is of such a nature or minimal value that is could not reasonably be regarded as capable of influencing any actions or decisions of the relevant person in relation to the matter.
-The token gift does not create a sense of obligation in the receiver that will influence, or appear to influence, the exercise of their official duties.
-In the event that a gift might reasonably be perceived to influence, or appear to influence the recipient, it cannot be defined as a token gift.
-The value of a token gift cannot exceed \$50.00.
+Monetary Gift Defined as cash, or a cash equivalent including cheques, gift vouchers, money orders, travelers' cheques, direct deposits, lottery tickets and 'scratchies.'
+Register A summary of gifts, benefits and hospitality received which will contain the following information: Recipient details Provider's details Date received Description Estimated value of gift, benefit or hospitality Whether the gift was retained or returned